-4.3.1 Countering the threats
+4.3.1 Countering the Threats

 The threat T.BYPASSSS which describes that an attacker may bypass the security functions of the TOE in order to gain unauthorized access to resources in the protected networks is countered by a combination of the objectives OE.PROT, OE.ENV, OE.INFLOW, OE.SECINIT and O.FILTER.
-The environmental objectives OE.SECINIT, OE.ENV and OE.INFLOW ensure that a user can neither interfere with the initial setup or the physical setup of the management machine or network components.
+The environmental objectives OE.SECINIT, OE.ENV and OE.INFLOW ensure that a user can neither interfere with the initial setup or the physical setup of the management machine or network components nor routes around the management machine or network components.
 Thus, all data pass through the TOE.
 O.FILTER ensures that this data is always checked and filtered according to the policy.
 Thus, the checked data cannot be modified on its way to gain access to machines in the protected network.
 The environmental objective OE.PROT ensures that data flow between the management machine and the network components is protected by cryptographic transforms, i.e. that sessions of users already authenticated cannot be taken over.